 The measure looks like a huge win not only for drivers because they will finally be able to plea bargain, but also for the city because it will be able to keep the money it makes from traffic tickets.

 Thus far, the bill has passed both the State Senate and State Assembly, but it will not go into effect until Governor Andrew Cuomo signs it into law.
 Until then, the only way to fight your Buffalo traffic ticket is in court.
-The experienced traffic attorneys at The Rosenblum Law Firm can help.
+The experienced traffic attorneys at Rosenblum Law can help.
 For a free consultation call us at 888-883-5529.